pnettto/pnetto.com-v2/src/logs/2025-12/code-runner.md

 <br />

 With that done, I could create a shortcode in my 11ty and start doing things like this:

+_(Edit: since I wrote this the code executor was replaced by my own application, built from scratch, but the functionality remains the same.)_

 {% codeRunner "Python example", "python", true %}
 import time